Research & Development (R&D)

 - Focus on your skills, Nature article.

-- PharmiWeb – Global Pharma News to stay up-to-date about trends.
+- PharmiWeb – Global Pharma News.

 - Look for and join relevant thematic groups on LinkedIn, online communities, etc.